ActiveEngagement/laravel-night-watch/README.md

 ## Using the Watchable Trait

-You can easily related Watchers to your models.
+You can easily relate Watchers to your models.

 ``` php
 use Actengage\NightWatch\Support\Watchable;